Ricks-Lab/benchMT/README.md

-# benchMT  -  SETI multi-threaded MB Benchmark Tool
+# benchMT  -  SETI multi-threaded MB/AP Benchmark Tool

  Download the latest release [here](https://github.com/Ricks-Lab/benchMT/releases/tag/v1.5.0)

  This tool will extract the total number of CPU cores/threads and GPU platforms from the user's environment and utilize them in running a list of apps/args specified in the benchCFG file.
 Using less than the total number of CPU threads can be specified in the command line.
-This tool will read a list of MB apps/args from the BenchCFG file and search for the specified MB apps in the APP_CPU and APP_GPU directories to validate and determine platform.
+This tool will read a list of MB/AP apps/args from the BenchCFG file and search for the specified MB/AP apps in the APP_CPU and APP_GPU directories to validate and determine platform.
 It will then leverage allocated threads, as specified, to run all benchmark jobs, storing results in the testData directory.
 Use the *--help* option to get a description of valid command line arguments.
 In support of automation,